jruizgit/rules/docs/reference.md

 durable_rules enables aggregating events or observed facts over time with tumbling windows.
 Tumbling windows are a series of fixed-sized, non-overlapping and contiguous time intervals.

 Summary of rule attributes:
-* count: defines the number of events or facts, wich need to be matched when scheduling an action.
+* count: defines the number of events or facts, which need to be matched when scheduling an action.
 * span: defines the tumbling time in seconds between scheduled actions.
 * pri: defines the scheduled action order in case of conflict.